-North Star is a leading insurance company that has been selling their policies through regional agents for the last 30 years.
-With the rise of the internet and many individuals resorting to doing most of their shopping online, the company wishes to transition towards online direct sales and reach to the young consumer.
+North Star has been selling their insurance policies through regional agents for the last 30 years.
+With many individuals resorting to doing most of their shopping online, the company wishes to attract a younger demographic by transitioning towards online direct sales.

-My understanding of insurance and how it is sold was average to low, so I framed questions and executed a research plan to better understand the industry and current industry trends.
+My understanding of insurance and how it is sold was average to low when beginning this project, so I began to frame questions and executed a research plan to better understand the industry and current industry trends.
 I wanted to know what the main driving factor for choosing an insurance provider is in order to translate concepts into features that addressed customer needs.
 I choose primary and secondary research methodologies to begin with.

 Analyzing market trends and scoping the competitor field helped to form a better understanding of the current online insurance market landscape.
 I learned that there are three types of insurance: property, casualty, and health/life and that customer service reputation – not price – is the main factor driving the highest level of intent to renew with an existing carrier.
 A majority of insurance companies are aiming to market to young adults (18-25) by going digital, and creating a user friendly experience online.